-- Over 2015-Q1 2021, the Rajarhat micro market has witnessed an average annual net absorption of approximately 0.27 million sq. ft. - Going forward, the micro market is expected to have an average annual demand of approximately 0.33 million sq. ft. per annum till 2023.
+- Over 2015-9M 2021, the Rajarhat micro market has witnessed an average annual net absorption of approximately 0.25 million sq. ft. - Going forward, the micro market is expected to have an average annual demand of approximately 0.40 million sq. ft. per annum till 2023. - Considering the above, it would be reasonable to believe that the Subject Property shall be able to lease up ~0.21 million sq. ft. within 10 quarters from October 2021. - Further leasing area of ~0.21 million sq. ft. has been assumed after incorporating a 5% stabilised vacancy which is a standard for Grade A office properties in this market.